friteuseb/semantic_suggestion/README.md

 Remember to clear the TYPO3 cache after adding the ViewHelper to your templates for the changes to take effect.

-## Similarity Logic

-The extension uses a custom similarity calculation to determine related pages.
-Here is an overview of the logic:

-1. **Data Gathering**: For each subpage of the specified parent page, the extension gathers the title, description, keywords, and content.
-2. **Similarity Calculation**: The extension compares each pair of pages by calculating a similarity score based on the intersection and union of their words.
-The similarity score is the ratio of the number of common words to the total number of unique words, weighted by the importance of each field.
-3. **Proximity Threshold**: Only pages with a similarity score above the configured threshold are considered related and displayed.
-4. **Caching Scores**: To optimize performance, the calculated scores are stored in a database table `tx_semanticsuggestion_scores`.
-These scores are periodically updated or when the page content changes.

 ## Backend Module

 ![Backend module](Documentation/Medias/backend_module.png)